Estate Planning Tax Series

 When is this series presented?

-The inaugural run of the Estate Planning Tax Series will be from October 24 to November 18, 2022 (“Fall 2022”), beginning with an informational session on Monday, October 24.
+The inaugural run of the Estate Planning Tax Series was held from October 24 to November 18, 2022 (“Fall 2022”), beginning with an informational session on Monday, October 24.
 Although no official dates are set, we anticipate presenting this series in the Fall of each year.

 Who should attend this series?